Industry manufacturers answer common questions asked by building service contractors.

-Should building service contractors disinfect surfaces more often during cold and flu season?
+Should building service contractors be disinfecting during cold and flu season more often?

 Yes, you should disinfect more often in the cold and flu season as people’s cold, flu, pneumonia and strep-throat symptoms cause them to release more infectious mucus into the indoor environment than would otherwise be the case when people are well.